Banner_780x350

 Corporate Overview

 Our objective is to achieve stable, risk-adjusted investment returns to support our clients to achieve their long-term investment objectives.
-Given the attractive risk-return profile of the asset class, Swiss Life has committed its balance-sheet capital to real estate for more than 125 years.
+Given the attractive risk- return profile of the asset class, Swiss Life has committed its balance sheet capital to real estate for more than 130 years.
 Swiss Life Asset Managers co-invests with many of its clients, ensuring a strong alignment of interests.

-Swiss Life Asset Managers offers this proven approach to third-party clients in Switzerland, France, Germany, Luxembourg, the UK and the Nordic countries and increasingly also internationally with more than 1,800 real estate professionals in 25 locations around Europe.
+Swiss Life Asset Managers offers this proven approach to third-party clients in Switzerland, France, Germany, Luxembourg, the UK, Italy, the Nordic countries and increasingly also internationally with more than 1,900 real estate professionals in 25 locations around Europe.

-1 Brand name under which the asset management and real estate asset management companies of Swiss Life (in Switzerland, France, Germany, Luxembourg, United Kingdom and Norway) have been operating since 2012; however, Swiss Life Asset Managers itself does not constitute a separate legal entity.
+1 Brand name under which the asset management and real estate asset management companies of Swiss Life (in Switzerland, France, Germany, Luxembourg, UK, Italy, Norway, Denmark and Sweden) have been operating since 2012; however, Swiss Life Asset Managers itself does not constitute a separate legal entity.

 Sector forecasts

-OTHERS: Despite current cost pressures, in many markets, tourism has rebounded close to or above pre-pandemic levels.
-Well-located hotels with an attractive offering for both business and leisure guests are expected to show greatest resilience and offer scope for performance.
-For the healthcare sector, strong demographic shifts across Europe and the strategy to diversify portfolios into alternative sectors continue to support investor demand for healthcare assets.
+Well-located hotels with an attractive offering for both business and leisure guests are expected to show greatest resilience to operational challenges and offer scope for performance.
+For the healthcare sector, strong demographic shifts across Europe and the strategy to diversify portfolios into alternative sectors continues to support investor demand.

 Investment principles & strategy